-Using ROCE as the performance criterion for performance-related remuneration provides another link between the Executive Board's performance-related remuneration and the HHLA corporate strategy.
-HHLA uses ROCE as the key performance indicator for the long-term, value-oriented development of the company.
+Using ROCE as the performance criterion for performance-based remuneration provides another link between the Executive Board's performance-based remuneration and the HHLA corporate strategy.
+HHLA uses ROCE as the key performance indicator for the long-term, valueoriented development of the company.
 By lending greater weight to the "Economy" sustainability target, remuneration is a strong incentive for members of the Executive Board to work towards achieving the long-term, value-oriented development of HHLA.